 The Marine Planning and Development Management Bill

-The Bill seeks to establish in law a new marine planning system, which is underpinned by a statutory Marine Planning Statement, guided by the National Marine Planning Framework, consists of a development management regime from the high water mark to the outer limit of the State’s continental shelf administered by An Bord Pleanala and the coastal local authorities.
-This new regime will replace existing State and development consent regimes and streamline arrangements on the basis of a single consent principle i.e. one state consent (Maritime Area Consent) to enable occupation of the Maritime Area and one development consent (planning permission), with a single environmental assessment.
+The MPDM Bill seeks to establish in law a completely new regime for the maritime area which will replace existing State and development consent regimes and streamline arrangements on the basis of a single consent principle.
+The new regime will replace existing State and development consent regimes and streamline arrangements on the basis of a single consent principle i.e. one state consent (Maritime Area Consent) to enable occupation of the Maritime Area and one development consent (planning permission), with a single environmental assessment.

 What are the main provisions of the Bill?

-The general scheme currently comprises 121 heads in 7 parts.
+The updated scheme comprises of 136 heads in 7 parts.

 - Part 1: Preliminary and General